bbauska/LFS170x/readme.md

 <p align="center" width="100%">
   <img width="50%" src="/images/image093.png?raw=true"
-    alt="Decentralized identifiers (DIDs)"</>
+    alt="Decentralized identifiers (DIDs) - public & private keys"</>
 </p>

 The DID above is structured to identify what type of credential, the issuer and the cryptographic hash of the credential.
 The Sovrin Foundation and Everynym are leading pioneers in this new emerging sector offering identity solutions in sectors such as Healthcare and Refugee Management.

-Decentralized Finance
+<h5>Decentralized Finance</h5>
 According to "The Complete Beginner's Guide to Decentralized Finance (DeFi)" article by Binance Academy, Decentralized Finance or DeFI refers to a system of financial software that enables financial products to be made available to the public on decentralized blockchains.

 As we have learned, the term decentralized and its ramifications will revolutionize how we interact with each other.
 These new interactions can have different effects in various sectors.

 In the financial markets, new interactions will dramatically change the current structure by eliminating the need for intermediaries.
 Banks, lending institutions, Money Managers, Market Analysts, Hedge Fund Managers, and other positions and functions can now be performed using smart contracts.

 With new technology platforms, open source projects are fueled by blockchains, incentive models, stablecoins, smart contracts and self hosted wallets that remove financial middlemen.
 Users' funds that are pooled together for investment advantages are now managed by a series of smart contracts that execute programmed financial trades instead of a third party.

 <p align="center" width="100%">
   <img width="50%" src="/images/image094.png?raw=true"
     alt="Components of decentralized finance"</>
 </p>

-Benefits of Decentralized Finance
+<h5>Benefits of Decentralized Finance</h5>
 Along with the new decentralized financial model come new innovations that have far reaching ramifications.
 Microloans, smaller loans made from pools of capital, now are available granting access to these financial vehicles to participants previously excluded.
 For example, in agriculture, farmers are able to secure small loans to help them get crops to market.

 **[`^        back to top        ^`](#table-of-contents)**